fd17/UnityML-Navigation/README.md

 * [Matplotlib](https://matplotlib.org/) (only for plotting training scores)
 * [Jupyter](http://jupyter.org/) (only for the notebook implementation)

+## Installation
+Recommended way of installing the dependencies is via [Anaconda](https://www.anaconda.com/download/).
+To create a new Python 3.6 environment run

+`conda create --name myenv python=3.6`

+Activate the environment with

+`conda activate myenv`

+[Click here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) for instructions on how to install the Unity ML-Agents Toolkit.

+Visit [pytorch.org](https://pytorch.org/) for instructions on installing pytorch.

+Install matplotlib with

+`conda install -c conda-forge matplotlib`

+Jupyter should come installed with Anaconda.
+If not, [click here](http://jupyter.org/install) for instructions on how to install Jupyter.

 ## Getting started
 There are two ways to run the project.